MonsterCrew/Three_D_Change_Detection/README.md

 # 3DChangeDetection
-A QGIS-3 plugin for 3D change detection in rasters.
-See Wiki for more information.
+A QGIS-3 plugin for 3D change detection in raster DEMs that focuses on the use of Digital Surface Models (DSM) and Digitial Terrain Models (DTM) created from high-resolution data such as from Unmanned Aircraft Systems (UAS).
+For more information on how to use the plugin, the use cases, and test data, please see the wiki page. https://github.com/MonsterCrew/Three_D_Change_Detection/wiki